A Proposal for the Lohengrin Experiment to Search for Dark Sector Particles at the ELSA Accelerator: Appendix

+We use the following right-handed coordinate system throughout the remainder of this paper: the direction of motion of the incoming electrons at the location of the target marks the positive z-axis.
+The magnetic field is assumed to point into the direction of the positive y-axis, such that the electrons are bent towards the positive x-axis in the magnetic field.
+The polar angle $\theta$ is defined with respect to the z-axis and can assume values between $0$ and $\pi$.
+The azimuthal angle $\phi$ is defined with respect to the positive x-axis and can assume values between $0$ and $2\pi$.

-In a particular family of dark sector models, dark photons act as a portal between the SM sector and the dark sector.
-They can be produced by shooting an electron beam with sufficient energy on a fixed target: In these models, the dark photon is the mediator of a new U(1)$_\dark$ gauge interaction in the dark sector and couples to the SM sector by means of kinetic mixing with the SM photon.
+In a particular family of dark sector (DS) models, dark photons act as a portal between the SM sector and the DS.
+They can be produced by shooting an electron beam with sufficient energy on a fixed target: In these models, the dark photon is the mediator of a new U(1)$_\dark$ gauge interaction in the DS and couples to the SM sector by means of kinetic mixing with the SM photon.
 The electron beam interacts with the target, emitting SM bremsstrahlung and, occasionally, a dark photon.
 The rate of dark photon emission depends on the properties of the dark photon, in particular its mass and the strength of the kinetic mixing.
-In this section, we will first briefly discuss the thermal history of (light) dark sectors in general, and then turn to the special case of dark photons and how to search for them in the \lohengrin missing momentum experiment.
+In this section, we will first briefly discuss the thermal history of (light) DS in general, and then turn to the special case of dark photons and how to search for them in the \lohengrin missing momentum experiment.